 Our 2017-2020 initiative: Rawabet – Techonological Bridges for Citizen Engagement

 Rawabet means “Connections” in Arabic.
-This initiative will empower youth, women and marginalized groups – in particular persons living with disabilities – to thrive in the digital eta and use new technologies to promote social and economic rights in Jordan, Tunisia, Egypt and Morocco.
+This initiative empowers youth, women and marginalized groups – in particular persons living with disabilities – to thrive in the digital era and use new technologies to promote social and economic rights in Jordan, Tunisia, Egypt and Morocco.

 What we do

 In close collaboration with our partners, we use human rights education to identify current challenges and create positive social change.
 We: